 - Oops!Something went wrong.Please try again later.

-Terra Firma Capital Corporation (CVE:TII) has announced that it will pay a dividend of CA$0.05 per share on the 15th of July.
-This payment means that the dividend yield will be 3.4%, which is around the industry average.
+The board of Terra Firma Capital Corporation (CVE:TII) has announced that it will pay a dividend on the 15th of October, with investors receiving CA$0.05 per share.
+Including this payment, the dividend yield on the stock will be 2.9%, which is a modest boost for shareholders' returns.

 Terra Firma Capital's Payment Has Solid Earnings Coverage

-Looking forward, EPS could fall by 4.0% if the company can't turn things around from the last few years.
-If the dividend continues along recent trends, we estimate the payout ratio could be 37%, which we consider to be quite comfortable, with most of the company's earnings left over to grow the business in the future.
+Looking forward, earnings per share could rise by 2.4% over the next year if the trend from the last few years continues.
+If the dividend continues along recent trends, we estimate the payout ratio will be 32%, which is in the range that makes us comfortable with the sustainability of the dividend.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.